ogBaciu/Files-for-AOSK/Install.md

 1. Open a terminal in Kali Linux and type `git clone https://github.com/ogBaciu/Files-for-AOSK.git`
 2. If you check your desktop you will find new files.
 Those are the ones required throughout the lessons.
 When one is referenced, know that it is on your desktop

+# Create a new user account

+In chapter four, we ask the students to try to log-in a different user account.
+In order to do this step we have to create a new account.
+Follow the steps:

+1. Open a terminal in Kali Linux and type `sudo useradd gerry`.
+This command will create a new user account - gerry and  will create its home directory at /etc/default/gerry.
+If you want to add files for this user, that is the right directory.
+2. Run `sudo passwd gerry`.
+This command will allow you to set the password for the new account.
+To stay consistent with the lessons, set the password to **snoopy**.
+3. Move the **meeting.txt** file in /etc/default/gerry.

+# Use the script

+Even though the above steps are good practice, if you do not want to follow all the steps, you can download the install.sh in Kali Linux and run `bash install.sh`.
+This command will set up everyuthing for you.